redline-design/redline-design-website/replit.md

 - Edit dialog with form validation for all portfolio fields

 **Admin Dashboard Reorganization** (November 2025):
-- **Collapsible Sections**: All major sections (Employee Tools, Google Reviews, Blog Posts, Portfolio) are now collapsible with smooth animations
+- **Collapsible Sections**: All major sections (Employee Tools, Customer Reviews, Blog Posts, Portfolio) are now collapsible with smooth animations
 - **Collapsed by Default**: All sections start collapsed for cleaner dashboard layout and reduced cognitive load
 - **Employee Tools Section**: New dedicated section with quick access to:
   - Website Hosting Subscription Link (Stripe payment link for client hosting)